tongochi/DEX/README.md

 Swaps is a vue.js app in which you can swap different tokens.
 It is based on the STON.fi javascript SDK.
 Users get developer points each time they use it.

+## Roadmap

+- Improvement of the website's frontend.
+- Signing partnerships with other tokens.
+- Adding an interface for creating your own staking pool.
+- Adding y to withdraw funds before the end of the lockup period for a fee.
+- Adding different reward options, e.g. NFTs.

 ## Links

 **Website:**
 - [Main page](https://tongochi.org/)
 - [Staking](https://api.tongochi.org/staking)